-- Guayusa is grown in a Chakra agroforestry system (at least ours is) in the amazon rainforest (in south America) that encourages flora and fauna around it.
+- The Guayusa plant is grown in a Chakra agroforestry system (at least ours is) in the amazon rainforest (in south America) that encourages flora and fauna around it.
 Most coffee is grown on open plantations that are uninhabitable by wildlife and often created by deforestation.

-- Because of the high level of polyphenols that Guayusa contains that slow the absorption of caffeine, the caffeine is released into the bloodstream over a longer period of time.
+- Because of the high level of polyphenols that Guayusa contains, there is a slower absorption of caffeine, the caffeine is released into the bloodstream bit by bit giving you a prolonged energy boost.
 Coffee is conversely famous for the “crash”.

-- Guayusa has more nutrients and polyphenols, part of the reason to this is it is unroasted (actually you can make coffee with green unroasted coffee beans and its healthy stuff (except for the acidity), it just doesn’t taste as good as roasted coffee, nor as good as Guayusa!)
+- Guayusa has more nutrients, amino acids and polyphenols, part of the reason to this is it is unroasted (actually you can make coffee with green unroasted coffee beans and its healthy stuff (except for the acidity), it just doesn’t taste as good as roasted coffee, nor as good as Guayusa!)

 - Guayusa leaves are brewed like a tea while coffee is, well, brewed like coffee.
 With Guayusa you can experiment with loads of different blends, bring forth the tea connoisseur!

 - Guayusa is more fun to say.
-Gwhy-you-sah, go on -say it.
+Gwhy-you-sah.
+This is the main reason to switch.

-Results: Guayusa is cool.
-1 point Guayusa, 0 points Coffee.
+Results: Guayusa wins.
+8 points Guayusa, 0 points Coffee.